Ryan24Price/Mini-Project3/README.md

 2. **Install Dependencies:**
    ```
    cd into React for frontend
-   cd into into Server for backend
+   cd into Server for backend
    npm install
    ```